toneja/GPM_phenotyping_scripts/README.md

 by Alexander Wong and Jason Toney.

 ## License
-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 For more details, please see the LICENSE file.

 ## Installation